Jguer/yay/README.md

 Note that _yay_ requires a few other projects (as vendored dependencies).
-These projects are stored in `vendor/`, are built into _yay_ at build time, and do not need to be installed separately:
+These projects are stored in `vendor/`, are built into _yay_ at build time, and do not need to be installed separately.
+Do not edit files in `vendor/`.
+Here are yay's current vendored dependencies:

 * https://github.com/Jguer/go-alpm
 * https://github.com/Morganamilo/go-srcinfo